SakibRJ/The-Art-of-Lending-Loans/README.md

 - Banks should consider education of client before disbursing the loan because clients having good education have defaulted the least whereas lower secondary/ secondary special clients have defaulted the most.

-## A Glimpse of Some Visuals Featured in the Report:
+## A Glimpse of Visuals Featured in the Report:

 - Correlations among the attributes: